vaibhavs-codewiz/react-/reactunderstanding.md

 * using utility npx create-react-app , is a bulky bundle set and require good internet speed , for creating react project .
-* on creating react project it provide us with some dependencies in json.package like react, reacr-dom, web-vitals(used to check performance.)
+* on creating react project it provide us with some dependencies in json.package like react, react-dom, web-vitals(used to check performance.)
 # react project using vite :-
 Vite (French word for "quick", pronounced /vit/, like "veet") is a build tool that aims to provide a faster and leaner development experience for modern web projects.
 It consists of two major parts: